ringcentral/call-performance-analytics-demo-csharp/README.md

 # Call Performance Demo Application (C# using RestSharp)

 This is a simple C# application that uses RestSharp library to demonstrate how to call RingCentral Call Performance API.
 The resulting JSON is rendered on the standard console.
+You would need to implement Authentication with RingCentral to run this demo application.
+More information about that can be found in the [developer guide](https://developers.ringcentral.com/guide/authentication)

 ## PreRequisite: